Shaping the Future

 Whether they’re pets, livestock or working animals, animals matter to individuals and society.
 Every community needs veterinary professionals to provide animal health care, but veterinarians also do many other kinds of jobs.
 They make sure the nation’s food supply is safe.
 They work to control the spread of diseases.
 They conduct research that helps both animals and humans.
 Veterinarians are at the forefront of protecting the public’s health and welfare.

-Corporate Veterinary Medicine
+Career Options in Veterinary Medicine

 either in academia or non-professionals schools.
 With 40 percent of aging faculty in academia eligible for retirement over the next 10 years, projections indicate an increasing need for qualified academics to teach in all disciplines of veterinary medicine.